 Do I need a related degree?

-For art and design roles, a portfolio to demonstrate your work will also be necessary.
-A practical degree in art or design is the most usual route to develop a portfolio relevant to what employers in the sector are looking for.
+For art and design roles, as well as an undergraduate qualification you'll also need a portfolio to demonstrate your work.
+A practical degree in art or design is the most common route to develop a relevant portfolio, which reflects what employers in the sector are looking for.

-For performing arts roles, such as acting and dancing, talent and experience can be just as important as qualifications, but a degree from an established drama school can increase your chances of employment.
+For performing arts roles, such as acting and dancing, work experience can be just as important as qualifications, but a degree from an established drama school can significantly increase your chances of employment.